iced-rs/iced/ROADMAP.md

 ### Layers
 Currently, Iced assumes widgets cannot be laid out on top of each other.
 We should implement support for multiple layers of widgets.

-This is a necessary feature to implement many kind of interactables, like dropdown menus, select fields, etc.
+This is a necessary feature to implement many kinds of interactables, like dropdown menus, select fields, etc.

 `iced_native` will need to group widgets to perform layouting and process some events first for widgets positioned on top.